 How it looks and grows: The leaves are quite slim compared to other Dracaena's with arching leaves.
 There are three types, one has a dark red outer edge leaves with a green center, another is green in the center with red and yellowish stripes and the other the colorama has thick red edges.
 The leaves are produced when the trunk grows stems (cane) from the side that often needs to be trained (keeps them growing upwards).
 These stems have a grayish brown bark (the trunk) that can also produce smaller ones, so the Dragon tree really needs to be pruned to avoid the plant from growing in all directions.

 These are slow grower's that can take about 10 years to reach over 5ft tall but look lush once they reach about a foot high.
 They have a very similar look like palm tree plants.

 Level of care: The Madagascar dragon tree is one of the easiest house plants to grow and takes neglect on the chin - then recovers quickly once the correct conditions and care is provided.
 The one I gave to my sister (about 5ft in height) over 10 years ago was neglected more than cared for and is now looking great.

 Leaves falling: If leaves start dying and coming away at the bottom of the plant - do not worry.
-This is natural and similar to how a yucca tree sheds it's bottom leaves for new growth.
-You can remove them once you see them deteriorating in look.
+This is natural and similar to how a yucca tree sheds its bottom leaves for new growth.
+You can remove them once you see them deteriorating in appearance.